JSlaig/NeoVimJSlaig/README.md

 [Telescope](https://github.com/nvim-telescope/telescope.nvim) is a highly extensible fuzzy finder for Vim that allows you to quickly search for files, buffers, and more.
 Here are some of the keybinds for Telescope:

-- `Ctrl + p`: Open the Telescope prompt to search for files
+- `Ctrl + o`: Open the Telescope prompt to search for all files
-- `Ctrl + b`: Open the Telescope prompt to search for buffers
-- `Ctrl + g`: Open the Telescope prompt to search for Git files
+- `Ctrl + p`: Open the Telescope prompt to search for Git files

 ### General Keybinds